-Parking is at a premium on the South Rim when it’s busy, particularly for RVs over 22 feet and vehicles with trailers, which have limited parking options.
-Here are some tips to help:
+Parking is at a premium on the South Rim when it’s busy, especially for RVs over 22 feet and for vehicles with trailers, which have limited parking options.

-RV Parking in Lot B (Market Plaza) – generally fills by noon; walk across the street to Park Headquarters to get park information
+RV Parking in Lot B (Market Plaza) – generally fills by noon.

-RV Parking in Lot D(Backcountry Office in Village) – generally fills by 2:00 pm
+RV Parking in Lot D(Backcountry Information Center in Village) – generally fills by 2:00 pm

 There is no RV parking in these lots:

 Please Do NOT park in lots 2, 3 or 4 or in lots A and C

 Please Do NOT pull across multiple regular parking spaces

 Parking Your RV at Visitor Center Lot 1

 From Lot 1, it is a short walk to the Visitor Center and canyon views at Mather Point.